 50. Bantu Knots on Kids

-Don’t be afraid to experiment with styles in your child’s hair.
+Don’t be afraid to experiment with different hairstyles for your child.
 As long as it’s maintained and taken care of, it will continue to grow and flourish.
-These are all great styles for winter, and they can be left in for a while so that you and your child can rest in between.
+These are all great hairstyles for the winter because they keep your child’s hair protected and growing all winter.